U.S. Route 64 in Tennessee: Route description

 US 64 enters Tennessee on the Memphis-Arkansas Bridge in Memphis.
-The route shares the bridge with Interstate 55 (I-55) and US 61, US 70, and US 79.
+The route shares the bridge with Interstate 55 (I-55) and US 61, US 70, US 78, and US 79.
 The route traverses several streets in Memphis before becoming a rural divided highway in eastern Shelby County.
 The highway runs directly to the east through the county seats of Tennessee's most southern counties including Oakland, Somerville, Whiteville, Bolivar, Selmer, Adamsville, Savannah, Waynesboro, and Lawrenceburg, the largest on the route between Memphis and I-65.
 The route then interchanges with I-65, and runs through Fayetteville, Winchester, and comes to an interchange with I-24 near Pelham.
 The route unofficially runs concurrent with I-24 across Monteagle Mountain, the stretch across the Cumberland Plateau, often cited as one of the most hazardous stretches of highway in the United States and splits at exit 152 near Kimball where it then enters Jasper, becoming concurrent with US 41, of which it crosses Nickajack Lake, part of the Tennessee River to Chattanooga.
 The route then becomes concurrent with US 11 and runs to Cleveland, where it splits and runs along US 74 into Polk County to the North Carolina state line.
 The section beginning in Cleveland and continuing into North Carolina is part of Corridor K of the Appalachian Development Highway System.
 The easternmost portion of the highway along the Ocoee River is the Ocoee Scenic Byway, a winding, two-lane road through the Ocoee River gorge.
 The steep terrain around the highway is subject to rockslides.
 This is one of the only sections of US 64 in Tennessee that is still two lanes.